Search

 The 20% down payment myth

-When financing a home, many Americans consider a 20% down payment to be the “normal” amount of money to put down in order to qualify for a conventional mortgage loan.
-And yet, most people don’t put 20% down on a home – not even close.
+When financing a home, many Americans consider a 20% down payment to be the “normal” amount of money needed to qualify for a conventional mortgage loan.
+According to a survey conducted by NerdWallet, 65% of Gen Zers and 66% of millennials think that a 20% down payment is required.

 After all, it can be difficult for first-time homebuyers to come up with a “full” 20% mortgage loan down payment.
-In fact, those who think they need a 20% down payment on a house and believe they can’t save up enough money might stay out of the housing market altogether.
+In fact, those who think they need a 20% down payment and believe they can’t save up enough money might stay out of the housing market altogether.
 And many would-be first-time homebuyers prioritize their student loan debt over saving money to come up with a hefty down payment on a home.

 Minimum down payment